logto-io/docs/docs/docs/tutorials/get-started/check-out-demo.md

 :::tip
 Sign out the demo app before further explorations.
 After finishing the "Customize sign-in experience" section, open the demo app again to see the changes.
 :::

+## What's Next

+Now it's time to create and integrate your first application.